Gluten and the Gut Brain Connection

 • Buckwheat

 Note: Although these grains are gluten-free, they will still cause a spike in insulin or blood sugar levels that can lead to inflammation.
 Further, the carbohydrates also turn to sugar in the body, feeding candida/yeast organisms.
 It is best to minimize grains altogether.
-See more in my blog post on Blood Sugar and the Brain.
-Also see my post on Gluten free Resources.
+See more in my blog post on Mold Biotoxins.
+Also see my post on Gluten Free Resources.
 Your safest options are coconut flour and almond flour.
 The ratio of these is 1:1 as a substitute for wheat flour in any recipe.

 Read Your Labels